My Favorite Building

 in Dayton, Ohio

-I visited Dayton, Ohio in 2018 and 2020; both times I took photos of this building.
-The two scarred sides show that there were other attached structures that have been torn down, and this single building--sitting all alone on a corner--has lasted.
+It's the Dayton Daily News building.
+I visited Dayton in 2018 and 2020 and this is the building I remember most.
+The two scarred sides show that there were other attached structures that have been torn down, and this single building--sitting alone on a corner--has lasted.

 I had enough photos to cover all four sides.
 I found some public domain music that fit.
 A Youtube video explained how the music can inform the editing.
 After that, it was plonking everything together and seeing how it worked.